mintgroen/object_detector/README.md

 -   Object detection using YOLOv8 from RTSP camera streams.
 -   Publishes detection results to an MQTT broker.
 -   Home Assistant MQTT discovery for automatic integration.
--   Creates a binary sensor for motion detection and a sensor for the number of detected objects for each camera.
+-   Creates a single sensor per camera that dynamically displays detected objects.
 -   Saves frames with detections to a specified folder.

 ## Setup